ZarehD/AspNetStatic/Readme.md

 In this scenario, you want some of the pages in your ASP.NET Core app to be static, but still want other routes to be served as dynamic content per request (e.g. pages/views, JSON API's, etc.).
 When the app runs, static (.html) files will be generated for routes you specify.
 The website will then serve these static files for the specified routes, and dynamic content (as usual) for others.

+> [!Note]
-> :bulb: While static files are being generated, requests to routes for which a static file has not yet been generated will be served as dynamicly generated content (using the source .cshtml page).
+> While static files are being generated, requests to routes for which a static file has not yet been generated will be served as dynamicly generated content (using the source .cshtml page).
 Once the static file for that route has been generated, it will be used to satisfy subsequent requests.

 The configuration options are generally the same as for a standalone static site, except the following differences:
  - The destination root folder must be `app.Environment.WebRoot` (i.e. wwwroot).